Ridicule is the only weapon which can be used against unintelligible prepositions. – Thomas Jefferson

 This is not an isolated incident.
 There are several cases just like these as I’m about to show.
 But first, I want to clarify that I don’t think the Catholic Church is colluding as a whole, to deceive the world.
 The sainthood has a lot of allusions to make anyone suspect a sinister campaign of lies and conscious deceit.
 I think there has been a bit of craft here and there, now and then.
 But it is not enough to make it look credible.
 A lot of honest sincere propagandists had to be sold the idea to make it work.
 And so it evolved with the church and the church embraced it.
-In a time of ignorance, it was as good an explanation as any mammal was expected to come up with, pending modern chemistry and physics.
+In a time of ignorance, it was as good an explanation as any evolved human was expected to come up with, pending modern chemistry and physics.

 A less recognised saint is St. Silvan, who allegedly died in 350 CE in Rome, and is in a Church tomb in Dubrovnik, Croatia.
 The body looks perfect and smooth from afar.
 But upon close examination, the skin is covered with wax.
 A common method of hiding decaying flesh.
 It is claimed Silvan’s body arrived from Rome in 1847, but there’s no mention of where it had been before that, or who had been in contact with it.
 Another one is St. Victoria whose corpse appears to be a wax effigy as well.
 Her severed fingers and palm shows bones underneath the wax.